I’m Megan. Thank you for being here.

 The short version::

-I’m a teacher, writer, wife, & CEO.
+I’m a wife, teacher, writer, healer, & coach .
 I’m a spiritual seeker who isn’t afraid to talk about finances.
 I strongly feel that nutrition and your relationship with your family are just as important to your spiritual growth as meditation and prayer.
 I believe that every aspect of your life, from physical health to emotional healing to relationships to financial wellbeing, plays a part in your spiritual & personal development.
-I’m obsessed with reading books, making time for self-care, planning & organizing & bringing people together, trying new things, being of service, traveling, and keepin’ it real.
+I’m obsessed with reading books (like reallyyy), practicing soul nourishing self-care, bringing women together, trying new things, creating, traveling, and keepin’ it real.
 I have a BA in Psychology and studied Mindfulness Studies in graduate school.
 I’m also a yoga teacher certified in the Kundalini & Ashtanga traditions.
 I have a deep love for trees & the moon, and I’m happily married to a hot accountant.

 The really long version::